 5. Data

 The data for this research are drawn from the National Longitudinal Study of Youth – 1997 (NLSY97).
 We use data for 1997 to 2011 as these represent the most comprehensive and complete set of variables needed to estimate our model.
 Unemployment spells (SPELL) are calculated using the weekly employment variable generated by the NLSY97 indicating if the respondent is employed, unemployed, or out of the labor force during each week within sample period.
-The length of an unemployment spell is determined by counting the number of consecutive weeks the respondent is classified as unemployed and a spell ends by the respondent becoming employed.
-Spells that end by the respondent leaving the workforce are removed from the data and reentry to the labor force starts a new unemployment spell.
+The length of an unemployment spell is determined by counting the number of consecutive weeks the respondent is classified as unemployed and a spell ends by the respondent becoming employed or leaving the workforce.
 Characteristics of the previous employer, discussed below, are matched to individuals’ unemployment spells using a unique job identifier created by NLSY97.

 Table 1 provides the names and definitions of the variables used in the analysis.
 Because height and weight are not collected consistently and contain errors across the sample period for every respondent, we are required to fill in the missing values by first removing any observation larger than 2.5 standard deviations of the mean for each individual.
 With the remaining observations, the average height is assumed as the height to the respondent for the entire period of the sample and missing weights are determined by interpolation using a linear methodology built into the R package tidyverse (Wickham et al., 2019).
 The imperial measures for each respondent are converted to metric and used to calculate the respondent’s BMI for that year.
-According to the standard BMI scale, individuals with a BMI between 18.5 and 24.9 are classified as having a normal BMI, individuals with BMI values from 25 to 29.9 are classified as being overweight, and those with BMI values over 30 are classified as being obese.
+According to the standard BMI scale, individuals with a BMI below 18.5 are classified as underweight, those with a BMI between 18.5 and 24.9 are classified as having a normal BMI, individuals with BMI values from 25 to 29.9 are classified as being overweight, and those with BMI values over 30 are classified as being obese.

 Control variables included in the analyses are of two types: The first describes the personal characteristics of the individual who experiences the unemployment spell and the second describe the job specific characteristics for the job immediately preceding the spell.
 For the personal characteristics we link the annual reported values of the individual characteristics to the year in which the unemployment spell started, and these values are assumed constant for the duration of that spell.
-Besides obesity, we include age (Age), sex (Male*, Female), race (White*, Black, and Hispanic), marital status (NeverMarried*, Married, and Separated), education (LessHS*, HS, SomeCol, CollegeGrad, and CollegePlus), the presence of a child six years of age or young within the household (Child6), the household size (HH_Size), a measure of gross family income (GFinc), and ability (Score) as measured by the ASVAB Math and Verbal Score Percentile.
+Besides obesity, we include age (Age), an indicator if the respondent is over twenty-one years of age at the start of the unemployment spell (Ovr21), gender (Male*, Female), race (White*, Black, and Hispanic), marital status (NeverMarried*, Married, and Separated), education (LessHS*, HS, SomeCol, CollegeGrad, and CollegePlus), the presence of a child six years of age or young within the household (Child6), the household size (HH_Size), a measure of gross family income (GFinc), and ability (Score) as measured by the ASVAB Math and Verbal Score Percentile.
 This score percentile, calculated by the NLSY97, is similar to the Armed Forces Qualification Test (AFQT) often used in other surveys.
+The NLSY97 asks respondents what, if anything, they plan to do regarding their weight with the choices of gaining weight, losing weight, staying the same, or doing nothing.
+We include indicators measuring how the respondent answered this question using the option of doing nothing as the reference category.
 Also included are self-reported health status (Good*, Average, and Poor), census region of residency (NorEst, NorCen, South, and West*), and a measure of job search behavior of a respondent during each employment spell measured by the variable (SearchCT) which is a count of the number of search methods the respondent reports having used during each unemployment spell.